 CANAPE aims to demonstrate that there is a market for these products, and that it is possible to produce and sell the products at a reasonable profit.
 These products will be both "farmed" products, which are comparable to current crops, and those that can be produced from the waste from conservation projects.
 These will help reduce the cost of conservation, allowing organisations to do more with less.

-Under CANAPE, we will explore the use of the following products;
+Under CANAPE, we have explored the development he following products;

 - Sphagnum Moss